 The meeting points are chosen with care so that you can find the spot easily, such as a local café.
 Or, in the situation of a surprise photo shoot in a field or other such romantic secluded location, (in the case of a proposal photo shoot) we make sure that the hopeful groom/bride to be knows where’s they’re going!

 The photo shoots are great fun and clients often comment that the photo shoot was the highlight of their Provence experience.
 I provide a relaxed atmosphere during the photo shoot with a priority on capturing natural reactions and joy.
 Nothing too posed.

 When and How Do You Receive the Photos?

 The edited digital files are delivered to you within 12 working days and often sooner.
 This quick turn around time allows you to share with your loved ones memories from your vacation as soon as you get back home.
 Turnaround is closer to 3 weeks in July, during lavender season due to high demand.

 How Much Does it Cost?

-To see more examples of my photography, head to my photography website: www.PhotographerinProvence.com
+To see more examples of my photography, head to the gallery on my photography website: www.PhotographerinProvence.com

 Combine a Foodie Market Tour with a Photo Shoot.